gardener-attic/gardenctl/README.md

 ![](https://github.com/gardener/gardenctl/blob/master/logo/logo_gardener_cli_large.png)

 # What is gardenctl?
 `gardenctl` is a command-line client for administrative purposes for the [Gardener](https://github.com/gardener/gardener).
-It facilitates the administration of even a big amount of Garden, Seed and Shoot clusters e.g. to check for any issue which occured in one of these systems.
-Details about the concept behind the Gardener are described in this [Gardener wiki](https://github.com/gardener/documentation/wiki/Architecture).
+It facilitates the administration of or one many garden, seed and shoot clusters, e.g. to check for issues which occured in one of these clusters.
+Details about the concept behind the Gardener are described in the [Gardener wiki](https://github.com/gardener/documentation/wiki/Architecture).